- Release Notes

 Path is a visualized sequence of the scenes in the demo, which is displayed in Path View.
 Studio automatically builds a path as you add scenes, transitions, and gestures to your project.
 It is a good practice to check your demo path regularly to ensure that your transition flow is created as intended.
 For troubleshooting tips, see Check Path View.

-See Companion App.
+See Studio App.

 A percentage value used to randomize transitions.
 For details, see Randomized Transitions.

-In Studio, a scene is a segment of a demo that represents or controls a single continuous sequence or action that the user experiences during the demo.
+In Studio, a scene is a segment of a demo that represents or controls a single sequence or action that the user experiences during the demo.
 Collectively, they provide structure and unity to your demo and determine its flow.
 For details, see Scenes.

 Stands for “Sound Effects.”
 May be used occasionally when space is limited to refer to sound effect audio files.